OpenTermsArchive/engine/CONTRIBUTING.md

 # Editing existing documents

 As services evolve, document declarations are also expected to change over time.
 The service provider can change the document's URL or the document's HTML structure, thus their fetch location, selectors or filters can change.
-CGUs needs to keep track of this changes in order to regenerate versions history from snapshots history.
+OpenTermsArchive needs to keep track of this changes in order to regenerate versions history from snapshots history.

 ## Service history